-Can you hang outside comfortably in winter?
-Here's the truth behind patio heaters
+Do patio heaters really keep decks warm in winter?

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-The reason?
-Jackie Hirschhaut, vice president of the American Home Furnishings Alliance (AHFA) and executive director of its outdoor division, the International Casual Furnishings Association (ICFA), says, “In normal times, outdoor spaces are areas of recreation for ourselves and our families, yet today, we need them for restoration for our bodies and minds.”

-The research, conducted among 1,000 nationally representative U.S. adults ages 18 and older by Wakefield Research on behalf of AHFA and ICFA, also determined that outdoor space function is as important as aesthetics and ambiance.
+As winter sets in, you may be wondering how you can still enjoy time in your backyard without freezing over.
+Outdoor patio heaters might be the answer it comes to staying toasty outside but do they really keep decks warm?

-As temperatures drop, outdoor heating allows continued function of exterior spaces.
-And, unless residing in one of the states where winter temperatures can plummet well below 0°F, consumers can expect outdoor heating systems to provide adequate warmth.
+As temperatures drop, outdoor heating allows the continued function of exterior spaces.
+And, unless residing in one of the states where winter temperatures can plummet well below 0°F, you can expect outdoor heating systems to provide adequate warmth.

-Bryan Molina, vice president of operations, Irvine, Calif.-based AEI Corporation, which is both a supplier and a manufacturer of a variety of outdoor heating systems, says, “Most outdoor patio heaters are designed to produce infrared heat, which heats objects and mass.
-They do not work like conventional heaters, such as forced heating, where you are controlling the room temperature.”
+Outdoor heaters use infared heat like the sun according to Bryan Molina, vice president of operations, Irvine, Calif.-based AEI Corporation, which is both a supplier and a manufacturer of a variety of outdoor heating systems.
+The longer you stand near the heat, the warmer you feel.
+Heaters can provide a comfort change 5°F to 10°F, so they can keep you comfortable outdoors even in the cold of winter.

-He notes that some misunderstandings of outdoor heaters are that they will change the temperature of an area versus that the patio heater provides some comfort when standing near the infrared heat rays.

-“Infrared heat works like the sun,” says Molina.
-“The longer you stand in the sun the hotter you will feel.
-The farther away from the heater, the less heat you will feel.
-Most outdoor heaters can provide a comfort change of 5°F to 10°F.”
+Here's what you need to about using patio heaters outside in the winter months.

 Heating options vary